seanox/aspect-js/manuals/expression.md

 - - -

 # Expression Language
-Expressions or the Expression Language (EL) is a simple access to the client-side JavaScript and thus to the models and components in Seanox aspect-js.
+Expressions or the expression language (EL) is a simple access to the client-side JavaScript and thus to the models and components in Seanox aspect-js.
 In the expressions the complete JavaScript API is supported, which is enhanced with additional keywords, so that also the numerous arithmetic and